apostasia/openstack-samsara/README.rst

 samsara
 ===============================

-OpenStack Samsaraa: An Energy Aware Architecture for VM Consolidation
+OpenStack Samsara: An Energy Aware Architecture for VM Consolidation

 Please feel here a long description which must be at least 3 lines wrapped on 80 cols, so that distribution package maintainers can use it in their packages.